 Spasticity occurs in 60 % of MS patients.57 It may manifest as gait disturbance, and affects the lower extremities to a greater extent than the upper extremities in most MS patients.
-Demyelinating lesions and axonal loss cause upper motor neuron dysfunction, leading to spasticity.58 Painful spasms may result from tonic contractions of both agonists and antagonists due to insufficient descending inhibition at the segmental level of the spinal cord.59 the GABAergic system (baclofen, gabapentin, benzodiazepines), the $\alpha 2$ adrenergic system (tizanidine) and calcium release in the muscles (dantrolene).
-61 Several RCTs have been performed evaluating tizanidine and baclofen in MS spasticity, $^{62-64}$ the largest of which suggests functional benefit in the majority of patients (80 and 76 %, respectively), with a good tolerability profile at doses up to 24 mg (tizanidine) and 60 mg (baclofen).
-62 Caution is indicated in discontinuing baclofen, as immediate withdrawal can lead to encephalopathy and seizures.
+Demyelinating lesions and axonal loss cause upper motor neuron dysfunction, leading to spasticity.58 Painful spasms may result from tonic contractions of both agonists and antagonists due to insufficient descending inhibition at the segmental level of the spinal cord.59

+Nonpharmacologic options, such as stretching, may control mild spasticity,60 but the effect of stretching on moderate to severe spasticity is less clear.
+Medications used in the treatment of spasticity influence the GABAergic system (baclofen, gabapentin, benzodiazepines), the α 2 adrenergic system (tizanidine), and calcium release in the muscles (dantrolene).61 Several RCTs have been performed evaluating tizanidine and baclofen in MS spasticity,^{62-64} the largest of which suggests functional benefit in the majority of patients (80 and 76 %, respectively), with a good tolerability profile at doses up to 24 mg (tizanidine) and 60 mg (baclofen).62 Caution is indicated in discontinuing baclofen, as immediate withdrawal can lead to encephalopathy and seizures.